History

 Primary sources

-The history pages on this site cite primary sources rather than secondary summaries.
-Cantor’s 1849 Catalogue, Regan’s 1910 Proceedings paper, Smith’s 1945 Smithsonian monograph, and IBC’s own historical records are the documentary spine.
-Where primary sources conflict or are ambiguous, the pages say so.
+Primary sources used throughout: Cantor’s 1849 Catalogue, Regan’s 1910 Proceedings paper, Smith’s 1945 Smithsonian monograph, and IBC’s own historical records.
+Where primary sources conflict or are ambiguous, the text says so.

 For deeper research: the Biodiversity Heritage Library has Cantor and early 20th-century aquarium journals digitized.
 The IBC archives document the Western show-breeding era.
 Thai academic work on plakat culture is published in Thai-language journals and partially synthesized in the 2022 genetic architecture paper (PubMed 36129976).